Frequently Asked Questions

 The Delta/Surrey Heritage Fair is open to students from Delta and Surrey.
-Students in grades 3 and up are welcome to participate but only students in grades 4-10 are eligible for the Provincial Fair and Provincial and National awards.
+We accept students in all grades but only students in grades 4-10 are eligible for the Provincial Fair and Provincial and National awards.
 Home-school families are welcome.

 Who organizes the fair?

 The Delta/Surrey Heritage Fair is organized by the City of Delta.